Interfaces + Open Design / Foundation

 Thesis

-Turn Claude Code into a Design GENIUS teaches a practical interfaces + open design move: This video demonstrates connecting Mobbin's MCP server to Claude Code so it can search 600,000+ real app UIs to auto-build a Figma mood board, analyze which sign-up flows work best, and critique your own landing page against premium references.
+Turn Claude Code into a Design GENIUS teaches a practical design system move: This video demonstrates connecting Mobbin's MCP server to Claude Code so it can search 600,000+ real app UIs to auto-build a Figma mood board, analyze which sign-up flows work best, and critique your own landing page against premium references.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.